Heart & Sole (Middle School)

 For a printable version of this schedule, click here.

-Below is a list of tentative Fall 2017 season sites.
-Make sure to check back periodically as we will be updating this list as registration progresses.
+A list of tentative Spring 2018 season sites are listed below.
+Make sure to check back periodically as we will be updating this list throughout the entire registration progresses.

 A parent/guardian must complete the online registration form for each girl.